anandhu-co-in/Netflix_clone_php_mySQL/README.md

 Please do not change any credentials :D

 NOTE : Its not perfect and not as responsive as orginal Netflix.
-Also since i have hosted using free tier of heroku, performance poor and often the video preview doesnt work!
+Also since i have hosted using free tier of heroku, performance poor and often the video preview won't work!
 Most of the PHP in this project is coded along this awesome udemy course https://eylearning.udemy.com/course/netflix-clone/learn/lecture/16422936, Most of the HTML/CSS and JavaScript is myown!